Spr19CS210/PA-Drill-Section-Writeups/PA6-Crispr/README.md

 and solve other real world problems.
 In most cases they use it to stop a problematic species from being able to reproduce.
 This can have far reaching and sometimes catestrophic affects on the local ecosystem.
-Therefore, before scientists release any creatures with edited genes out into the real world, they run a tremendous amount of somputer simulations to try to predict how the altered species will effect the eco system.
+Therefore, before scientists release any creatures with edited genes out into the real world, they run a tremendous amount of computer simulations to try to predict how the altered species will effect the eco system.
 In this project, you will be creating a simple simulation of an ecosystem with one Crispr edited creature included.

 For this assignment, the ecosystem you will be implementing will consist of a number of columns and rows.